 Can students with learning and attention difficulties in school actually be talented scientists in disguise?
 This article presents a model that was highly successful in identifying and developing scientific talent in these special students.
 The factors that contributed to the success of the model were the following: The emphasis was on helping students become creative producers.
 The model also featured a strong mentoring component that included role-modeling and problem solving within specific scientific domains and provided students with authentic, discovery-based, experiential, advanced level subject matter of the domain.
 Finally, the alternate means of assessing student achievement focused on a student’s performance and the product he or she created, rather than on test scores.
 Students demonstrated their ability to be competitive, collaborative, and to apply problem-solving skills.
 These performances resulted in the students’ shifting their identity from loser to winner.

 Cooper, Carolyn R.; Baum, Susan M.; and Neu, Terry W., "Developing Scientific Talent in Students With Special Needs: An Alternative Model for Identification, Curriculum, and Assessment" (2004).
 Education Faculty Publications.
-Paper 81.
+81.